authsignal/authsignal-node/README.md

 ## Documentation

-Check out our [getting started guide](https://docs.authsignal.com/api/server-api) for documentation on how to get up and running quickly.
+Refer to our [SDK documentation](https://docs.authsignal.com/sdks/server/overview) for information on how to use this SDK.

-Or browse the [full documentation](https://docs.authsignal.com/sdks/server/node) for the Node.js client.